jakt/JANetworking/README.md

 [![Carthage Compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

-JANetowrking is the JAKT internal Networking library for Swift iOS projects.
+JANetworking is the JAKT internal Networking library for Swift iOS projects.

 ## Installation
-JANetowrking is designed to be installed using Carthage
+JANetworking is designed to be installed using Carthage

 [Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.